Summer Registration Guidelines

 - To review the potential financial impact of a dropped class enter the start and end dates of the session in which the class is held on the Student Financial Services calculator.

-- In order to receive a 100% refund of tuition charges a class must be dropped before its session has begun.
+- The percent of tuition charges refunded for a class varies on the session and date the class is dropped.
 See Student Finance for additional information about refunds.

 - Dropping classes within summer term may impact your financial aid eligibility.
 Please contact Brian Drabik in the Office of Financial Aid to discuss the financial aid implications of your enrollment changes.